rharel/webext-private-bookmarks/.github/PULL_REQUEST_TEMPLATE.md

 _\<Describe request here\>_

 Checklist:
-- [ ] Commit messages are not capitalzied.
+- [ ] Commit messages are capitalzied.
 - [ ] New code follows the existing code style.
 - [ ] This fixes issue number (if applicable): N/A